Santana-Says/Smack-Chat/Pods/SideMenu/README.md

 /// The animation options when a menu is displayed.
 Ignored when displayed with a gesture. open var menuAnimationOptions: UIViewAnimationOptions = .curveEaseInOut

+///	Animation curve of the remaining animation when the menu is partially dismissed with gestures.
+Default is .easeIn. open var menuAnimationCompletionCurve: UIViewAnimationCurve = .easeIn

 /// The animation spring damping when a menu is displayed.
 Ignored when displayed with a gesture. open var menuAnimationUsingSpringWithDamping: CGFloat = 1